 Level of measurement

-The level of measurement of a variable can be either nominal, ordinal or metric.
+There are three main levels: nominal, ordinal or metric.
 In a nutshell: For nominal variables the values can be differentiated, for ordinal variables the values can be sorted and for metric scale level the distances between the values can be calculated.
-Nominal and ordinal variables are also called categorical variables
+Metric variables can be further divided into interval variables and ratio variables.

 Nominal variables

-- Only relations "equal", "unequal" possible
+- Only relations "equal" and "unequal" are possible.

-- No logical ranking of categories
+- No logical ranking of categories.

-- The order of the answer categories is interchangeable
+- The order of the answer categories is interchangeable.

 - Nominal characteristics with only two expressions are also called "binary" or "dichotomous"